dawsontoth/zwifit/README.md

 git clone https://github.com/dawsontoth/zwifit.git
 cd zwifit
 npm install
-node app.js
+npm start
 ```

 The last command will guide you through connecting to your treadmill.
 It will save your answers, and
 won't ask you in the future.
 Your answers are saved in the settings.conf file.
 To change them, simply
-edit settings.conf (or delete it and run `node app.js` again).
+edit settings.conf (or delete it and run `npm start` again).

 ## Automatic Startup